Need Help Finding Property?

 Negative Gearing Calculator and 2026 Guide

-The 2026 Federal Budget announced major changes to negative gearing for Australian property investors.
-Use our free eligibility calculator to get an indicative read on your property, then read the plain English guide to understand grandfathering, the 12 May 2026 cut off and the new build rules.
+The 2026 Federal Budget announced proposed changes to negative gearing for Australian property investors.
+Use our free eligibility calculator to get an indicative read on your property, then read the plain English guide to understand grandfathering, the 12 May 2026 cut off and new build rules.

-The changes described on this page were announced in the 2026 Federal Budget on 12 May 2026.
+Important: The changes described on this page were announced in the 2026 Federal Budget on 12 May 2026.
 They are proposed measures and are not yet fully law.
-Detail and dates may change as the legislation passes through Parliament.
+Details and dates may change as legislation passes through Parliament.
 Always confirm your position with a registered tax agent or accountant.

 Negative gearing happens when the cost of holding an investment property is more than the rental income it produces.
-Under the current rules, that net loss can reduce your other taxable income, lowering the tax you pay while you wait for the property to grow in value.
+Under current rules, that net loss can reduce other taxable income, such as salary, while you wait for the property to grow in value.

 • Loan interest, usually the largest cost